ottotsuma/software-engineer-website/src/components/Monad/notes.md

 ## Undefined:

+Basic, Intermediate, Advanced.

+Ajisukitakahikone = Japanese version of God K

 NPC
 You level up for the first time and your class is picked.
-You find our which element you are most suited to at level 10.
-(Can pick)
+You find out which element you are most suited to at level 10 (Can pick).

 USER
 You pick a basic class and become level 1.
 You pick an element at level 10.

-// Vampire type, more blood taken makes them stronger so often conflict with humans
-// Vampire type, more hunger makes them stronger so often hide from humans
-// The people coming off the boats don't have to be human
-// Merging the stats into a few, Vitality, magic, strength, sense, charm
-// No classes?
-Just race and element?

 ## Speeches: